900johnnymendez/configure-ad/README.md

 <img width="686" height="467" alt="Screenshot 2026-06-25 204639" src="https://github.com/user-attachments/assets/8e64b100-42d9-4100-98ca-baa1d176c226" />

-Set client-1's DNS settings to dc-1's private ip adress (10.0.0.4) and restart client -1 virtual machine to apply the changes
+Set client-1's DNS settings to dc-1's private ip adress (10.0.0.4) and this will make client-1 so that when you search something on google for example it will look to dc-1 for it and to be able to join the domain.

 <img width="778" height="247" alt="Screenshot 2026-06-26 003017" src="https://github.com/user-attachments/assets/00965886-e0f2-40d6-988e-19fe201ec80e" />